rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 {{% tab name="CLI" %}}

-To update the owner of the specified project to the user with the provided email address.
+To update the owner of the specified project to the user with the provided email address:

 ```Bash
 rio project update-owner <project_name> --user-email <new_owner_email>